Allergens and Tags: Review AI Suggestions in Your Digital Menu

 Importante

 Always review the detected allergens.
-The AI is a tool for assistance, not a substitute for the chef's knowledge of their own recipes.
+The AI is a tool for assistance, it does not replace the chef's knowledge of their own recipes.
 Regulation EU 1169/2011 states that the final responsibility lies with the establishment.

 Step 3: Manually Mark or Unmark Allergens